kingwind123/6.824-Labs/lecture_notes/Lecture6_Raft.md

   * VMware FT replicates service but relies on test-and-set to pick primary

-    <u>all rely on a single entity to make critical decisions</u>
+    <u>All rely on a single entity to make critical decisions</u>
-    nice: decisions by a single entity avoid split brain
+    nice: decisions by a single entity **avoid split brain**

-how coulds split brain arise, and why is it damaging? suppose we're replicating a test-and-set service
+how could split brain arise, and why is it damaging? suppose we're replicating a test-and-set service
     the client request sets the state to 1, server replies w/ previous state only one client should get a reply with "0" !!!